awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-deb.md

 # Manually install SSM Agent on Debian Server instances<a name="agent-install-deb"></a>

-Connect to your Debian Server instance and perform the steps in one of following procedures to install SSM Agent on each instance that will run commands using Systems Manager\.
+Connect to your Debian Server instance and perform the following steps to install SSM Agent\.
+Perform these steps on each instance that will run commands using Systems Manager\.

 ## Install SSM Agent on Debian Server instances<a name="agent-install-debian"></a>